 Are you thinking of buying one of the new houses in Oceanside?
 Is it time to upgrade your property?
 Have you been researching the building development down the road for a while now?
 If you’re thinking of buying a newly built property then just know that believing that a new house will be perfect is a common perception.
 This is because we know it was constructed recently and has not gone through any damage so far.
 Also, nobody has dwelled in it to cause any damage.
 Therefore, we may decide to skip the house inspection process.
 But no!
 You should not neglect the home inspection.
 Brand new homes do not need any inspection is a myth.
+Even when you are looking to build on your lot and start your own building process, inspection needs be part of your journey to ensure your new home will be safe to live in or sell.
 Before you buy a house, you need to inspect it thoroughly, and here’s why.

 New homes too have problems

 Just because the house was constructed recently does not mean it will not have problems.
 Sometimes construction workers may not do a proper fitting and miss out on specific small details.
-Such mistakes could result in faulty electrical sockets, improper ventilation, missing paint in small crevices, etc. When you conduct an inspection, these problems come to light, and you can get them fixed by the builder before moving into your new house.
+Such mistakes could result in faulty electrical sockets that need someone like Barnett Electrical to have a look at, improper ventilation, missing paint in small crevices, etc. When you conduct an inspection, these problems come to light, and you can get them fixed by the builder before moving into your new house.
 Also, when you conduct an inspection, you might even find out whether the house is built as per the local building codes or not.
 This will ensure that you do not face legal issues in the future.